freedomofpress/securedrop/docs/set_up_dtd.rst

 .. |screenshot of the menu to create a new partition in the Disk Utility application| image:: images/screenshots/create-partition.png
 .. |screenshot of passphrase selection prompt in the Disk Utility application| image:: images/screenshots/create-passphrase.png
 .. |image of the disk unlock prompt on Tails| image:: images/screenshots/passphrase-keyring.png

+.. [#] Tails screenshots were taken on Tails 3.0~beta4.
+Please make an issue on
+       GitHub if you are using the most recent version of Tails and the interface is different from what you see here.